 Slowing appreciation is also a factor since it makes it harder to sell a home, the report said.

 Subprime loans are becoming increasingly popular.
-Out of the nearly 1.8 million loans taken out in 2005 in California, more than 400,000 were subprime loans, and 21.4 percent of those are projected to end up in foreclosure,
+Out of the nearly 1.8 million loans taken out in 2005 in California, more than 400,000 were subprime loans, and 21.

 The center did not provide a comparable outlook for prime loans.
 But DataQuick Information Systems noted that 19 percent of all California homeowners who missed several mortgage payments earlier this year ended up losing their homes in the third quarter to foreclosure, compared with 6 percent a year earlier.